-A homemade & crustless pumpkin pie with a soft, custard-like texture…
+A homemade and crustless impossible pumpkin pie with a soft, custard-like texture…

 All for just 70 calories a slice.

 This recipe is without a doubt one of my most popular recipes, not just during the holidays but all year round.